phenomrascalov/kubeans-ha/README.md

 This setup is suitable for Ubuntu 22.04 target servers.

+This setup is for HA kubernetes setup.

+Requirements:

+* 3 Master servers

+* 1 HAproxy server

+* n workers

 Switch to kubeans-ha bash with command below.

 ``` docker run -it phenomrascalov/kubeans-ha:latest sh```